DevCycleHQ/test-harness/README.md

 LOCAL_MODE=1 SDKS_TO_TEST=nodejs yarn test
 ```

+This will point the test harness at a proxy running at http://localhost:3000, and disable all the containers in docker-compose.
+See [these instructions](docs/LOCAL.md) for details on how to run the proxy for each SDK.

+A specific version of docker-compose may be required to support the profiles in the docker-compose.yml config file.
+1.29.2 seems to work.

 You may still need to run the package manager for the particular proxy (e.g. `yarn`, `go mod tidy` etc.)
-, see [this document](docs/LOCAL.md) for details on how to run the proxies.

 ## Development
 To understand how the system works and write new proxies, see the documentation in the `docs` folder.